IgnacioBenitez/IgnacioBenitez/README.md

-<h1 align="center"> Hello world
+<h1 align="center">Hello world</h1>

-### About Me:
+### About me
-- 🖥️ Studying Computer Science
+Hello, I'm from Chilpancingo, Guerrero.
+Nice to meet you, and I look forward to collaborating on programming with more people.

 - 💡 Enthusiastic Problem Solver
 - 📖 Constantly Learning and Growing
 - ✨ Creativity
 - 🎮 Gamer

 ### Languages